-If you are the petitioner, you are NOT allowed to personally serve papers upon the respondent.
-Any person 18 years or older may serve papers, except a party or child in your case.
+You are NOT allowed to personally serve papers in your own case.
+Any person 18 years or older may serve papers, except the petitioner or respondent in their own case.
 The person can be a friend, relative, or anyone else.
-You can also hire a professional to serve the papers for you.
-They are listed in the phone book under Process Servers.
-The Office of the Sheriff will also deliver papers for a fee.
+You can also hire a professional process server to serve the papers for you.
+The sheriff's office will also deliver papers for a fee.